Japanese release in August 1999

 Kenji Miki Invented Everything

 The last thing I want to talk about before I conclude is Kenji Miki.
 You see, golf video games truly start with Kenji Miki.
-He is literally a golfing legend since we know very little about him.
 He’s the designer of the original Golf on NES, the first modern golf game.
 Before him, golf games are unrecognizable as what we now know as a typical golf game because all subsequent golf games got their inspiration from Miki: his design for Golf invented the power & accuracy bar.

 Miki didn’t rest on his laurels; he did work on making golf games better.
 He was a supervisor on almost all Nintendo Golf games until he left the company in 2004.
 All golf games except this one, Mario Golf on Game Boy Color.
 So he was party to most of the improvements that came to golf games.
 Except the RPG conceit added by Camelot.